Chern Fermi pocket, topological pair density wave, and charge-4e and charge-6e superconductivity in kagome superconductors: Results

-{\bf Chiral topological PDW}
+Remarkably, charge-4$e$ and charge-6$e$ Little-Parks magnetoresistance oscillations have been observed very recently in mesoscopic ring structures fabricated using {\cvs} flakes \cite{jianwang}.
+It is conceivable that making the ring devices introduces significant lattice defects and strain fields that weakened and enabled the melting of the PDW before the SC phase coherence.
+Candidate charge-$4e$ and charge-$6e$ SC states are evidenced by the sequential change in the flux quantization from $hc/2e$ to $hc/4e$ and to robust $hc/6e$ over a widened fluctuation regime with increasing temperatures \cite{jianwang}.
+Further theoretical and experimental studies are necessary to fully understand the possible realizations of higher-charge superconductivity.

-The PDW ground state with fully gapped CFPs carries an integer topological invariant ${\cal N}\in\bZ$ given by the total Chern number of the occupied BdG quasiparticle bands in Fig.~3\textbf{e}.
-We obtain ${\cal N}=2$ for both ${\rm PDW}_{0,1}$, indicating two charge neutral chiral edge modes (CEMs) at the sample boundary.
-Under inversion symmetric open boundaries in $y$-direction (Fig.~4\textbf{a}), the spectrum of the BdG Hamiltonian is plotted in Fig.~4\textbf{b-c}, as a function of the momentum $k_x$ in the periodic $x$-direction.
-Both states exhibit two CEMs of equal chirality inside the PDW gap (red and blue) that pairwise localize on the opposite edges (Fig.~4\textbf{d}).
-For comparison, the spectrum of a uniform $s$-wave SC in the complex CDW phase in the absence of the PDW reveals two similar CEMs in Fig.~4\textbf{e}, which can be understood as a chiral topological SC achieved by $s$-wave pairing in a doped orbital Chern insulator.
-We thus conclude that the tripe-Q real and complex PDWs are intrinsic chiral topological PDW superconductors.
-Note that our simplified BdG Hamiltonian is in class $C$ \cite{classification} due to spin rotation symmetry, and the two CEMs combine to produce a chiral fermion edge mode.
-When SU(2) symmetry is broken by spin-orbit coupling and/or magnetic fields, the BdG Hamiltonian belongs to class $D$, supporting two chiral Majorana edge states and vortex Majorana zero modes.
-Evidence for zero-bias conductance peaks in vortex cores has been detected by STM \cite{xianhui-sc}.
+\subsection{\bf Chiral topological PDW}

-Our findings reveal that doped orbital Chern insulators with CFPs embody a rich set of correlated and topological states.
-They can originate from itinerant electrons on the \kagome lattice lightly doped away from the vH filling, and capture an essential part of the unconventional phenomenology in \avs superconductors.
-The PDW mechanism for intrinsic chiral topological SC, Potts-nematic, fractional vortices, charge-$4e$ and charge-$6e$ superconductivity via doped orbital Chern insulators is potentially relevant for twisted bilayer graphene and other hexagonal quantum materials.
+The chiral PDW ground state with fully gapped CFPs carries an integer topological invariant ${\cal N}\in\bZ$ given by the total Chern number of the occupied BdG quasiparticle bands in Fig.~3e.
+We obtain ${\cal N}=-2$ for ${\rm PDW}_{\pm1}$, indicating two charge neutral chiral edge modes (CEMs) at the sample boundary.
+Under inversion symmetric open boundaries in $y$-direction (Fig.~4a), the spectrum of the BdG Hamiltonian for PDW$_1$ is plotted in Fig.~4b, as a function of the momentum $k_x$ in the periodic $x$-direction.
+Two CEMs of equal chirality inside the SC gap (red and blue in Fig.~4b) pairwise localize on the opposite edges (Fig.~4c).
+We thus conclude that the triple-$\bQ$ complex PDWs are intrinsic chiral topological superconductors.